mfarache/jekyll-now/_posts/2018-4-4-S3-Useful-tips.md

 It can be enabled/disabled at bucket level.
 Usually owner account is who pays the cost of storing and transfering data.
-With Request Pays the requester instead of the bucket owner pays the cost of the request and the data download Useful to share big data sets, owner should not be paying by downloaders.
+With Request Pays the requester instead of the bucket owner pays the cost of the request and the data download

+Use cases are if you want to share big data sets, owner should not be paying by downloaders.

 Anonymous access to bucket is not permitted.

 # Signed URLS

 It's a good practice to use AWS SDK libraries that sign S3 URLs based on Amazon S3 supports Signature Version 4.
 We need to provide AWS credentials, algorithm and region.

 Why we want to do that?
-It's a way to verify the authenticity of the requester - not everyone should have credentials on a AWS user account It's a way to avoid someone messing with the signed portion of the request - they expire in 15minutes
++ It's a way to verify the authenticity of the requester - not everyone should have credentials on a AWS user account
++ It's a way to avoid someone messing with the signed portion of the request - they expire in 15minutes
-It's a way to avoid request tampering, as AWS decodes the request on the server side so they should match.
++ It's a way to avoid request tampering, as AWS decodes the request on the server side so they should match.

 # Testing S3 in isolation